Hiking to Trolltunga

 113 - Ambulance

-At the western edge of the Hardangervidda mountain plateau and near the town of Odda, Trolltunga (the troll’s tongue) and the valley below were carved out by an icecap that covered most of Scandinavia during a series of ice ages.
-Every year, travellers from all over the world come here to do the hike and get a picture of themselves on or in front of the world-famous cliff.
+Near the town of Odda at the western edge of the Hardangervidda mountain plateau, Trolltunga (the Troll’s Tongue) and the valley below were carved out by an icecap that covered most of Scandinavia during a series of Ice Ages.
+Every year, travellers from all over the world come here to hike and get a picture of themselves by the world-famous rock formation.

 In the winter season from 1 October to 31 May, always go with a guide.
 Several companies offer guided snowshoe or skiing trips so that you can enjoy the view of a snow-clad Trolltunga.